 *Cheongomabi Literally meaning "the sky is high and horses get fat," cheongomabi is often used to describe the autumn season.
 In this season, the sky is particularly blue and clear, so it is great for outings, and the harvest season makes for plenty of food to eat.

-Experiencing Seoul: The best of City
+Experiencing Seoul: The Best of the City

 Gyeongbokgung Palace was the first royal palace built by the Joseon Dynasty, three years after the Joseon Dynasty was founded.